trec-health-misinfo/trec-health-misinfo.github.io/index.md

 Topics are now available via [TREC's web page for active participants](https://trec.nist.gov/act_part/tracks2022.html).
 The link for the topics is titled "2022 Topics (v0713)" under the Health Misinformation section.

 Topics will be authored by the track organizers.
 The NIST assessors will be provided the topic's `question` and `background`, be asked to make judgments as per the assessing guidelines.
-The 2022 guidelines are to be written, but they will be similar to the [2021 assessing guidelines](docs/TREC-2021-Health-Misinformation-Track-Assessing-Guidelines_Version-2.pdf).
+We provided the following [assessing guidelines](docs/TREC-2022-Health-Misinformation-Track-Assessing-Guidelines.pdf) to the NIST assessors.

 The topics will be provided as XML files using the following format: